Commonly Asked Questions About Vitamins and Supplements

 To fill potential nutrient gaps, many people choose a daily multivitamin.
 This tends to be a convenient and effective way to obtain daily nutritional support.
 If you are looking for an appropriate formula, be sure to find one that is designed to meet your specific age-related and gender needs.
 For example, iron needs for women over the age of 50 years are 8 mg per day, while the needs for women under 50 are 18 mg per day.
 Multivitamins for women over the age of 50 may contain little to no iron because 8 mg per day can usually be obtained through the diet.
 A multivitamin for men over the age of 50 may not contain iron and may often include other ingredients that may not be added to a woman’s multi.

 While a multivitamin is great, some people need more than just a single combination formula.
-For example, many people today are advised to take extra calcium and vitamin D. Some people cannot tolerate milk, one of the best food sources of calcium, and many people fail to maintain sufficient levels of vitamin D. Although a multivitamin tends to provide both nutrients, it may not deliver enough of each to keep your levels adequate.
+For example, many people today are advised to take extra calcium and vitamin D. Some people cannot tolerate milk, one of the best food sources of calcium, and many people fail to maintain sufficient levels of vitamin D. It is estimated that 95% of Americans don’t receive enough vitamin D from their diet.
+Although a multivitamin tends to provide both nutrients, it may not deliver enough of each to keep your levels adequate.

 In addition, multivitamin supplements are typically formulated with a blend of vitamins and minerals only—not other nutrients like omega-3 fatty acids or coenzyme Q10.
-If you don’t consume at least two to three servings of fatty fish (i.e. salmon, anchovies, sardines) each week, then you might benefit from taking a daily fish oil supplement.
-Certain statin drugs can lower levels of coenzyme Q10—a nutrient that helps support heart function and cellular energy production†.
-Thus, if on a statin drug, taking a coenzyme Q10 supplement could be very beneficial.
+If you don’t consume at least two to three servings of fatty fish (i.e. salmon, anchovies, sardines) each week, then you will likely benefit from taking a daily fish oil supplement.
+In addition, certain statin drugs can lower your body's levels of coenzyme Q10—a nutrient that helps support heart function and cellular energy production†.
+Thus, if on a statin drug, taking a coenzyme Q10 supplement may be very beneficial.
 Again, be sure to talk to your primary health care professional when deciding on a safe and effective supplement program.

 Can I Take Supplements with My Current Medications?